-If you’re sitting at your 9-5 (or whatever crummy hours you do), day in, day out, dreaming of doing something you actually give a shit about then this is for you.
+If you’re sitting at your 9-5 (or whatever crummy hours you do), day in, day out, dreaming of doing something you actually care about then this is for you.

 In this article I tackle the three most common reasons people are still working a job they don’t love.
-Hold on tight, this will probably change your life!
+Hold on tight, this may well change your life!

-Reason 1: I don’t know what to do instead Oh God, I hear you.
+Reason 1: I don’t know what to do instead Oh, I hear you.
 I’ve Changed My Life in 7 Days except it took me five years, and I’ve tried to figure out What Colour is My Parachute and was left dangling in the air wondering where the heck I would land.
-Boy, they made it drawn out and over-complicated.
+Boy, those books made it drawn out and over-complicated.

 Reason 2: I don’t want to give up my regular salary It makes logical sense to stick with a job that’s paying for the roof over your head – you’d be barking mad to jack that in, right?
 Especially in (put on serious, deep voice) “these tough economic times”, right?
 Wrong!